 Theatre performances are works of art that communicate experiences through a variety of forms and senses.
 The mission of LLCC’s theatre program is to embrace and engage its community through curriculum and programs that advance theatre, arts and the community of theatre artists.
 Those aspiring to work on or behind the stage can expand their skills in courses such as acting, improvisation, directing, stage combat and theatre appreciation.
 The theatre program provides space, resources and encouragement to an array of activities that serve the needs of the college and the community in a spirit of cooperation and collaboration.

 Learn more by viewing “Ready for life’s stage: Theatre” in LLCC’s FORWARD magazine!

-Visit our Theatre Productions page to learn more!
+Visit our Theatre Productions page to learn about upcoming productions!

-Mark R. Hardiman
+Mark R. Hardiman, Professor

-Mark Hardiman is an assistant professor of theatre at Lincoln Land, where he teaches acting, improvisation, directing, nine weapon forms of stage combat, theatre appreciation, movement and voice and history of theatre.
+Mark Hardiman is an assistant professor of theatre at LLCC, where he teaches acting, improvisation, directing, nine weapon forms of stage combat, theatre appreciation, movement and voice and history of theatre.
 He is an active member of the Society of American Fight Directors.
 Hardiman’s professional work as an actor, fight choreographer and director has been seen on stages in San Diego, in Chicago and vicinity.
 He co-founded and served as artistic director of a critically acclaimed and Joseph Jefferson cited non-profit professional theatre company for 15 years in the Chicago area.
 He studied at the University of Washington in Seattle; University of California in San Diego; and the American Conservatory Theatre in San Francisco.
 He holds two masters degrees — an MA in communication from Northern Illinois University and an MFA from Ohio University in directing.